danforthcenter/persistent_homology/README.md

 files.
 The output also includes an HTCondor DAG workflow that can be used to run all job batches automatically.

-`bottleneck-distance-parallel.py --dir ./diagrams --jobname analysis1 --outdir ./condor`
+`bottleneck-distance-parallel.py --dir ./diagrams --jobname analysis1 --outdir ./condor --numjobs 1000`

 Submit the bottleneck-distance jobs to the HTCondor queue.